-The following fieldwork precautions should be taken for preventing insect bites and stings:
+The following precautions should be taken for preventing insect bites and stings:

 - The best defense against biting and stinging insects is to not be bitten by one.
-Therefore, avoid conducting fieldwork during peak biting or stinging insect activity times (usually early morning and evening hours) and in favorable biting or stinging insect habitat such as wetlands, along streams, lakes, or oceans, and moist shaded portions of wooded, brush-covered, or grassy areas.
-Also, avoid contact with insect nests, swarming insects, and ant mounds. - Wear a long-sleeved shirt and long pants with boots in the field.
-Tucking your pants into your boots or socks helps prevent biting and stinging insect access to your skin. - Use insect repellants containing compounds such as DEET (repels insects) on exposed skin and permethrin (kills many insects on contact) on clothing only. - Closely look for insects or insect activity before placing your hands on objects such as rock outcrops or trees or picking up objects from the ground (i.e., rocks, plants, leaves, remote monitoring equipment, etc.) - Thoroughly inspect the area where you intend to sit, particularly around stumps, logs, boulders, or rock outcrops. - If you experience an insect bite or sting, wash the wound with soap and water, apply an antiseptic, and cover the wound with a band aid or clean dressing.
-Carefully remove stingers from skin by using tweezers and then clean and dress sting wounds. - Never scratch an insect bite or sting. - Promptly seek professional medical attention if you suspect you are experiencing severe venom allergic reaction symptoms. - Let your field colleagues (and supervisor) know in advance if you are allergic to insect bites or stings so they can respond appropriately if you are bitten or stung.
+Therefore, avoid conducting working or playing outside during peak biting or stinging insect activity times (usually early morning and evening hours) and in favorable biting or stinging insect habitat such as wetlands, along streams, lakes, or oceans, and moist shaded portions of wooded, brush-covered, or grassy areas.
+Also, avoid contact with insect nests, swarming insects, and ant mounds. - Wear a long-sleeved shirt and long pants with boots when in wild land, overgrown, rural, or wilderness areas.
+Tucking your pants into your boots or socks helps prevent biting and stinging insects access to your skin. - Use insect repellants containing compounds such as DEET (repels insects) on exposed skin and permethrin (kills many insects on contact) on clothing only. - Closely look for insects or insect activity before placing your hands on objects such as rock outcrops or trees or picking up objects from the ground (i.e., rocks, plants, leaves, etc.) - Thoroughly inspect the area where you intend to sit, particularly around stumps, logs, boulders, or rock outcrops. - If you experience an insect bite or sting, wash the wound with soap and water, apply an antiseptic, and cover the wound with a band aid or clean dressing.
+Have your project leader or other adult remove the stinger from your skin by using tweezers and then clean and dress the sting wound. - Never scratch an insect bite or sting. - Immediately tell your project leader if you suspect you are experiencing severe venom allergic reaction symptoms.
+Promptly seek medical attention if a severe venom allergic reaction is suspected or occurring. - Let your project leader know in advance if you are allergic to insect bites or stings so they can respond appropriately if you are bitten or stung.
+Notify your project leader if (and where) you carry an epinephrine or EpiPen® auto-injector to treat severe allergic reactions.